daybreaker/disneymodbot/README.md

 5) Remember to change the subreddit name in the main ruby file.

 6) Run the app as `bundle exec ruby disneymodbot.rb`

+### Issues & Future Work

+Right now you need to run this off a computer that's always on, so like a server on heroku or aws.